tung-dang/alfred-workflow-go-links/README.md

 ## Features

-Quick access list of urls that are simple pre-defined text file `go_list.txt`;
+Quick access list of bookmarks that are pre-defined in a simple text file `go_list.txt`;

 ## Installation